2 old happy people

 The pain is often described as a toothache type pain.
 Osteoarthritis is the leading cause of chronic disability in the United States, affecting nearly 27 million people.

-In Australia it affects about 1.9 million people and about 8 million people in the United Kingdom.
+In Australia, it affects about 1.9 million people, and about 8 million people in the United Kingdom.

-How can bee venom help in arthritis?
+How can bee sting therapy help in arthritis?

 According to scientist Stefan Bogdanov, who worked for 26 years at the Swiss Bee Research, the mechanism of action of bee venom in treating arthritis is clarified:

-· bee venom blocks the building of the pro inflammarory substances cytokinine, PGE-2, NO, Tumor Necrosis
+¡ bee venom blocks the building of the pro inflammarory substances cytokinine, PGE-2, NO, Tumor Necrosis

 Factor TNF-2 and Enzyme COX-2

-· bee venom inhibits the proliferation of rheumatoid synovial cells.
+¡ bee venom inhibits the proliferation of rheumatoid synovial cells.

 Lee et al. examined the use of apipuncture in muskoskeletal pain.
 Bee venom was used in the treatment of different pain conditions: neck pain, low back pain, herniated lumbar pain, disc pain, shoulder pain after stroke, acute ankle sprain, wrist sprain, rheumatoid arthritis and knee osteoarthritis.

-Bee stings, apipuncture therapy was useful in all these conditions.
+Bee stings, aka apipuncture therapy, was useful in all these conditions.
 Apipuncture relieves pain more effectively than acupuncture.
 There is need for more studies on the effects of bee venom stinging in acupuncture points as compared to stinging in other body points.
 Today only stinging in acupuncture points is used in treatment.

 Almost all recent studies are conducted in South Korea, two leading Korean journals, “The Journal of Korean Society for Acupuncture and Moxibustion” and “The Journal of Korean Oriental Medicine” are publishing the studies.
 Many of them are open to public and we can find them published in scientific pages, like ncbi.nlm.nih.gov.
 Here are some of them:

 • In 2004, the study “Acupoint stimulation with diluted bee venom (apipuncture) alleviates thermal hyperalgesia in a rodent neuropathic pain model: involvement of spinal alpha 2-adrenoceptors.” was conducteed by Roh DH et al, from the Department of Veterinary Physiology, College of Veterinary Medicine, Seoul National University, South Korea.
 The study was published by ncbi.nlm.nih.gov.
 It investigated the potential antihyperalgesic and antiallodynic effects of apipuncture in a rat neuropathic pain model.
-Their conclusion was:

 “The relieving effect of apipuncture on thermal hyperalgesia was found to be mediated by spinal alpha2-adrenoceptors, but not opioid receptors.
 These data suggest that apipuncture might be an effective alternative therapy for patients with painful peripheral neuropathy, especially for those who are poorly responsive to opioid analgesics.”